Federated Feature Selection for Cyber-Physical Systems of Systems: Feature selection

 As stated above $\mathbf{z}_j=[z_{1j} \cdots z_{mj} ]$ is a vector of independent Bernoulli random variables where $z_{ij}$ takes value equal to $1$ with probability $p_{i}$ and $0$ with probability $1-p_{i}$.
 Hence, $g(\mathbf{z}_j,\mathbf{p})$ can be written as:

-Given that objective function in equation (\ref{parameter estimation}) is concave \footnote{The logarithm is a concave function, the indicator function is $0$ or $1$ so the weighted sum of concave functions gives still a concave function.}, a closed form for the solution can be found by imposing: leading to:
+Given that the objective function of problem (\ref{parameter estimation}) is concave\footnote{The logarithm is a concave function, the indicator function is $0$ or $1$ so the weighted sum of concave functions gives still a concave function.}, we can solve it in closed form by imposing: leading to:

-In the practical use, the result in the equation (\ref{closed form solution}) is used for updating the distribution $\mathbf{p}$ as follows:
+In the CE-base algorithm the result in the equation (\ref{closed form solution}) is used for updating the distribution $\mathbf{p}$ as follows: